shnewto/sheas.blog/posts/2017-cobalt-and-now.md

 for a few years now and I've never had to learn or cemented how to go from local files to a live website. 🙃.
 Where does all that happen?
 Do I need a _hosting_ account?
 Which one?
-I've heard the words _Digital Ocean droplet_, that's probably something...
-Then I remembered a video I'd been recommended by a friend ages ago on [now & next](https://www.youtube.com/watch?v=__b6k2pR3Tg&t=5s), Node.js packages that I didn't really have an application for at the time.
-I thought I'd try it out.
-And damn, `now` is a super power.
+The words _Digital Ocean droplet_, probably mean something...
+Then a memory surfaced of video I'd been recommended by a friend ages ago on [now & next](https://www.youtube.com/watch?v=__b6k2pR3Tg&t=5s), Node.js packages that I didn't really have an application for at the time.
+I tried it out and damn, `now` is a super power.

 Here were the steps I took to get my blog up and running during development:
 1. Install [now](https://zeit.co/download#now-cli).